 Mary Ronan and Shannon Lyaski, Western Region Co-directors firstname.lastname@example.org Western Region Counties: Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Ontario, Orleans, Steuben, Wayne, Wyoming Mary Ronan, Western Region co-director, is an Environmental Educator for the NYS Department of Environmental Conservation at Reinstein Woods Environmental Education Center in Depew, NY.
 After a blissful, barefoot childhood in the woods of Allegany County, she pursued a BA in Environmental Communication, Culture, and Writing from the SUNY College of Environmental Science and Forestry.
 She graduated with a passion for environmental education fueled by summers spent as a camp counselor for the NYSDEC summer camps program.
 She was mentored and encouraged to remain in the field during her two years as an educator at the Taconic Outdoor Education Center in the Hudson Valley.
 After a brief detour to Pennsylvania to works as a park naturalist, Mary returned to her roots in Western New York in 2016.
 That fall, she attended her first NYSOEA conference and was amazed at the energy and passion within the organization.
 Mary has a soft spot for aquatic insects and brook trout and feels most at home when she is knee-deep in the waters of Western New York.

 Shannon Lyaski earned her Bachelor of Science in Environmental Studies from the SUNY College of Environmental Science and Forestry in 1998.
 After graduation she worked as a GIS intern for the Monroe County Planning department, and as a drafter for BBL, an environmental consulting firm.
 She started her work as an environmental educator with a DEC Naturalist internship at Five Rivers Environmental Education Center in Delmar, NY during the winter of 2004.
-From 2004-2005 she volunteered as a tidepool monitor and steward for Crystal Cove State Park; as an educator, hostess and habitat restoration assistant for Bolsa Chica Conservancy; and an education docent and aquarist for the Aquarium of the Pacific in Long Beach, CA. From 2005-2012 she worked as the full-time Staff Naturalist for Helmer Nature Center in West Irondequoit, where she developed and taught curriculum-based school field trip programs, outreach programs, Girl Scout programs and educational events.
-She attended her first NYSOEA conference in the fall of 2005, and her horizons were expanded.
-She attended the conference every year until 2012.
-In the fall of 2012 she moved to Fairfax County VA, where she worked as a Roving Naturalist for several county parks and implemented new standards-based school programs and Girl Scout programming.
-She also worked as an educator for Cub Run RECenter, Frying Pan Farm Park, and Hidden Pond Nature Center.
-On the farm she witnessed the birth of a calf and got to name it (Larissa), milked cows, bottle-fed tiny Nubian goat kids, and taught preschool programs about peachicks (baby peacocks) and third grade science programs about simple machines.
-With Hidden Pond Nature Center she taught summer and winter camps, school programs, and public programs on pond and wetland life and nature.
-Shannon also served as Assistant Coach for the Hidden Pond Envirothon Team, who took 15th place at the North American competition in 2013 and 9th place in 2015.
-Her work with the Fairfax County Park Authority was recognized with a Director’s Leadership Award, Outstanding Interpretive Project and Program awards, and the “Rookie of the Year” Interpretive Excellence Award.
-She earned her CIG with NAI in 2015.
-Shannon started her work as the Conservation Education Program Coordinator for the Genesee County Parks in January of 2015.
-She is very excited to be back home in New York State, and to be an active member of NYSOEA once again.
+She has volunteered as a tidepool monitor and steward for Crystal Cove State Park; as an educator, hostess and habitat restoration assistant for Bolsa Chica Conservancy; and an education docent and aquarist for the Aquarium of the Pacific in Long Beach, CA. Shannon has worked as the full-time Staff Naturalist for Helmer Nature Center in West Irondequoit, where she developed and taught curriculum-based school field trip programs, outreach programs, Girl Scout programs and educational events.
+Shannon is currently the Conservation Education Program Coordinator for the Genesee County Parks.
+She attended her first NYSOEA conference in the fall of 2005, and has been an active member ever since.

 Josh Teeter, Central Region Director email@example.com Central Region Counties: Broome, Cayuga, Chemung, Chenango, Cortland, Madison, Onondaga, Seneca, Schuyler, Tioga, Tompkins, Yates Josh Teeter currently works for New York State Office of Parks, Recreation and Historic Preservation as the environmental educator for the Finger Lakes Region.
 He received his undergraduate degree from Binghamton University 1999 and earned his masters degree in recreation management at SUNY Cortland in 2009.
 The ten years between those degrees were spent inadvertently preparing him for his current position.
 In 2003, during a year long primitive and survival skills course at Wilderness Awareness School in Duvall Washington, he realized that he want to share things that might help connect people to their surrounding and feel comfortable being outside (while being outside himself).
 After returning to the east he completed an environmental education internship with the DEC at the Roger’s Environmental Center in Sherburne, then worked as the program director at the Waterman Conservation and Education Center in Apalachin for a couple of years, followed by a few years teaching classes for the Outdoor Pursuits Department at Binghamton University.
 During these years he worked at many different jobs (at least 12) to make ends meet in order to be able to find one the he has now.
 He also continues to attend conferences, trainings, lectures, webinars and has to fight the urge to constantly look things up.
 Very few days pass in his daily life without lots of laughter and hike or trail run.

-Tracy Thomas & Mollie Dean, Northern Region Co-directors email@example.com Northern Region Counties: Clinton, Essex, Franklin, Hamilton, Herkimer, Jefferson, Lewis, Oneida, Oswego, St. Lawrence, Warren
+Linda Besio, Northern Region Director firstname.lastname@example.org Northern Region Counties: Clinton, Essex, Franklin, Hamilton, Herkimer, Jefferson, Lewis, Oneida, Oswego, St. Lawrence, Warren